 Entry and Exit Criteria

 After test scheduling, you plan out all the crucial activities which are required before applying the performance test.
-Similarly, the steps you have to take once the test is complete.
+Similarly, the steps you must take once the test is complete.
 Here, you are also responsible to list down the names of individuals, teams, or businesses responsible for executing performance testing.
-Entry and exit criteria are one of the most significant parts of performance testing and we’ll discuss this more in detail later in this article.
+Entry and exit criteria are one of the most significant parts of performance testing and we will discuss this more in detail later in this article.

 Risks and Risk Management

 Considering all the possible risks, you are expected to plan out ways to handle them.
 For example, how performance testing will be executed if there are long power outages.
-It’s like developing a contingency plan to make sure performance tests stay in continuation.
+It is like developing a contingency plan to make sure performance tests stay in continuation.

 Here, you list down all the deliverables along with the people responsible for delivering them.
 The deliverables could be a document, report, server upgrade, test results, or any other important information or data that is related to the project.